miroshnikov/filefive/README.md

 # FileFive: SFTP/FTP/AWS S3 GUI client and dual-panel file manager for macOS and Linux
 FileFive is a free open-source SFTP/FTP/Amazon S3 client and file manager with intuitive and modern dual-panel user interface, available on Mac, and Linux.

-It is installed as an NPM package and uses the web browser as GUI.

 FileFive has a unique set of features and may be a free alternative to FileZilla Pro, Transmit, ForkLift and Cyberduck.

 <p align="center">